This is part of Design + Leadership: a short series about navigating the transition from individual contributor to design leader.

 Let’s imagine that you’re an engineer.
 You’ve been designing drones at a flashy tech startup for the last few years.
 Your area of expertise is propellor design and you’ve developed some of the quietest and most efficient propellors in the industry.
 In fact, this year you went to a global propellor conference (#PropCon) where you presented the keynote.
 You’re starting to be recognised in the industry.
 You’ve got a couple of patents to your name.
 The company that you’re a part of is being featured in the news.
 You’re a few years into your career and it’s going great.
 Before you know it, you’ve got 3 people reporting to you and your LinkedIn profile says, “VP Propellor Engineering”.

 Here’s the rub: what made you great at designing propellors was creative confidence, engineering and analytical skills.
 Now you’ve got to manage people.
 At first it seems easy enough, but 3 months down the line one of your direct reports asks to be moved to another team because she doesn’t feel like she’s contributing or growing much.
 She’s very nice about it, but clearly she wants a change.
-Up until then you thought you were killing it, now you’re wondering what just happened?
+Up until then you thought you were crushing it, now you’re wondering what just happened?

 This story is surprisingly familiar for a lot of designers, because most highly skilled individual contributors drift into leadership as if it’s the inevitable next step at a certain point in their career.
 It’s surprising to discover that the technical skills that lead to success early on in your career, leave you wholly unequipped for leading and managing people.